ezEngine/docs-src/pages/docs/custom-code/cpp/engine-plugins.md

 Engine plugins are the best way to get your custom code into the engine, such that it is accessible by the editor and also [ezPlayer](../../tools/player.md).

-Contrary to using a plugin, you could also build your own [application (TODO)](../../runtime/application/application.md), which may link to static libraries that contain your code.
+Contrary to using a plugin, you could also build your own [application](../../runtime/application/application.md), which may link to static libraries that contain your code.
 However, that approach means that your code cannot be loaded into the editor process and therefore you won't be able to leverage those tools to their full extent.
 We strongly advise against that.

 ## Creating a Plugin